secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 #### Field Event

-This is an event run by Field Marketing that we have paid to participate in but do not own the registration or event hosting duties (example: Lighthouse Roadshow, CIO Summit, AWS Summit).
+This is an event run by Field Marketing that we have paid to participate in (Demand generation events that the field team typically does (Ex. stand alone dinners, ballgames, etc).)

 **Bizible:** This is tracked as an _offline_ channel, because we do not host a registration page, and receive a list of attendees post-event.